awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-mos-eng.md

 >- Crucial for building performance-promising deep models
 >- Highly over-confident predictions under domain shift

 Out-of-distribution detection (hereinafter referred to as OOD detection) is a central challenge for safely deploying machine learning models.
 It is a technology that detects and informs situations that cannot guarantee the performance of learning-based methods such as class and outlier samples that are unseen when learning models.
 It's also essential performance indicators with accuracy and speed when applying solutions to the real world.
-Only when distribution shifts for these inputs can be detected and notified can it be a reliable solution.
-Until now, deep natural networks have a problem presenting wrong answers with high confidence even in the domain shift situation (over-confident predictions)
+Only when distribution shifts can be detected and notified can it be a reliable solution.
+Until now, deep neural networks have a problem presenting wrong answers with high confidence even in the domain shift situation (over-confident predictions)

-The figure below defines OOD detection as a binary classification and shows the basic in-distribution and out-of-distribution dataset configurations for evaluations.
+Generally, we define OOD detection as a binary classification and the below figure shows the basic in-distribution and out-of-distribution dataset configurations.

 ![](../../.gitbook/assets/2022spring/8/ood_detection.png)